ashtmMSFT/terraform-provider-azuread/docs/resources/application_app_role.md

 ## Import

-App Roles can be imported using the `object_id` of an Application and the `id` of the App Role, e.g.
+App roles can be imported using the object ID of the associated application and the ID of the app role, e.g.

 ```shell
 terraform import azuread_application_app_role.test 00000000-0000-0000-0000-000000000000/role/11111111-1111-1111-1111-111111111111